kitay-gorod/cooking/Colonel-style_Chicken_Gravy.md

 1. Mix all herbs and spices with flour.
 2. Mix stock cubes with 2 cups of boiling water.
-3. Make a roux.*
+3. Make a roux (melt butter in pan, add seasoned flour and stir until brown).
 4. Add stock to the roux, stirring until combined.
 5. Simmer until desired thickness is achieved.

-* melt butter in pan, add seasoned flour and stir until brown.